cse110-fa22-group28/cse110-fa22-group28/admin/misc/rules.md

     - Bringing in a third party if it can't be resolved internally
       - Bring in team leads first
       - Ask TA for support if leader is involved or leaders not able to help
+  - Expectations of Faculty and GTA's

+        *If a team member fails to live up to this agreement, the situation may be reported to the staff, but the team will still be responsible for submitting a completed assignment.
+Staff will be available to meet with teams to resolve issues.*

 ### 3) Team Signatures